 Don’t think too hard when you’re fly fishing for crappie.
 Trust your instincts, and you’ll land fish.

 Fish the Early Spring!

 Springtime crappie fishing is the most productive time of year.
 When the fish are shallow, you can not only see them, but you can access them with a fly rod.
 When the ice leaves and the weather warms, you can expect to see crappies shallow.
 They spawn first since they prefer colder water than bass and bluegill!

 Believe it or not, you can jig for crappie.
 Since the water is still going to be cold, you don’t have to create a massive amount of movement on your fly.
 Drop your fly where you want and let it fall a few feet.
 As it falls, you can pause it and start jigging up and down.
 If you don’t have a strike right away, drop your fly another foot and do the same.
 Keep repeating the process until you find where the fish are wanting to feed.

-Fishing shoreline weed beds, docks and fallen trees should be at the top of your list.
+Fishing shoreline weed beds, docks, and fallen trees should be at the top of your list.
 If you can get your fly up and close to these areas, the crappie will be stacked and more than eager to feast on your flies.
-As the water warms in the spring, crappie move shallow and try to locate something that’s going to protect them in the midst of their spawn.
-Structure within 10 feet or less of water is ideal.
+As the water warms in the spring, crappie moves shallow and try to locate something that’s going to protect them in the midst of their spawn.
+A structure within 10 feet or less of water is ideal.